vjlamp/tynamo.github.io/_posts/2015-12-01-tapestry-model-0.6.0-released.md

 layout: post
 title: tapestry-model 0.6.0 released!
 ---
 Finally, we have an officially compatible release tapestry-model for T5.4 available.
 We had one long running issue with the changes in tapestry core and it wasn't until T5.4-rc1 before it was all sorted out.
-The official release note is here but there's been lots of great functional changes to the core.
+The official release note is short but there's been lots of great functional changes to the core.

 **Release notes**